ovh/docs/pages/platform/kubernetes-k8s/managing-nodes/guide.es-us.md

 > [!primary]
 >
-> You can only switch billing method from hourly to monthly billing, not the opposite.
+> You can only switch from an hourly billing method to a monthly billing method, not vice versa.

 ### Adding nodes to an existing node pool